-Residential treatment programs provide live-in treatment for addiction and mental health disorders.
+Residential treatment centers provide live-in treatment for addiction and mental health disorders.

 These treatment programs are also sometimes referred to as inpatient treatment programs.
-There are numerous residential treatment programs that specialize in specific issues, including:
+There are numerous residential treatment centers that specialize in specific issues, including:

 Frequently, these terms are used interchangeably, but inpatient treatment generally reflects a higher level of care than residential.
 Often, someone in an inpatient program will receive more medically intensive treatment and 24/7 medical monitoring.